colindean/plaintextaccounting_workshop/0100_dependencies.md

 ### Other dependencies to be manually installed

-Most of the dependencies listed here are optional.
+Most of the dependencies listed in @tbl:manually-installed are optional.
 They are required only for one activity and _may_ be omitted or installed when reaching that relevant module of the workshop.

-Table: Manually installed dependencies #{tbl:manually-installed}
+Table: Manually installed dependencies {#tbl:manually-installed}

 | Dependency         | Required for | How to install                    |
 |--------------------|--------------|---------------------|